dav-anderson/ramp_template/README.md

 `adb shell am start -n <package name configured in manifest>`

+## Configuring Icons

+In order to configure icons, each file must be named "ic_launcher.png" and must be placed the appropriate directories located in `/android/app/src/main/res/`.
+The respective dimensions for each directory is as follows.

+`/midmap-mdpi` = 48 x 48

+`/mipmap-hdpi` = 72 x 72

+`/mipmap-xhdpi` = 96 x 96

+`/mipmap-xxhdpi` = 144 x 144

+`/mipmap-xxxhdpi` = 192 x 192

 ## IOS

 ### Prerequisites

 -Rust Toolchain

 -Xcode

 To build for IOS you must first have `cargo-lipo` installed on your system.